oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 send_callback | Boolean | A flag to indiciate if the latest callback of a transaction need to be re-sent or not

 <aside class="warning">
-Note: All requests made must contain "partner_trx_id" or "payment_reference_number" parameter, but not both at the same time.
+Note: All requests made must contain "partner_trx_id" or "payment_reference_number" parameter, but not both at the same time, otherwise will return error.
 </aside>

 ### Response Parameters